itpp-labs/website-addons/website_sale_stock_status/README.rst

 Maintainers
 -----------
-This module is not maintainable since Odoo 11.0
+This module is not maintained since Odoo 11.0

 Tested on Odoo 8.0 f8d5a6727d3e8d428d9bef93da7ba6b11f344284.